ash674/practice3/README.md

 # practice3
-This the first modification of the code
+This the second modification of the code